-The exam is based on the students making of reel from their participation in the 3rd Year Production.
-The reel prepared by the student should demonstrate their knowledge and skills within the program elements of the 3rd year.
-Students have 3 weeks to prepare the making of reel.
+The exam is based on the students making of reel from their participation in the 3^{rd} Year Production.
+The reel prepared by the student should demonstrate their knowledge and skills within the program elements of the 3^{rd} year.